 There’s no denying that the tech industry is a growing and profitable field.
 According to goremotely.net, the US tech industry is worth $1.6 trillion.
 Yet, it’s a field where only 26.7 % of the tech workforce is comprised of women, and only 3% of the industry includes black women.

 There’s a need for more women to build a career in tech.
 But breaking into the industry can be intimidating and overwhelming, especially for those that don’t have a strong background in tech.
+One of the best ways to determine whether a company is right for you as a woman is to check their reviews.
+There are reviews for pretty much every business out there, from Primerica reviews to IBM.
+When you read through these, you gain an insight into the experiences of people actually on the job, which can make a huge difference in your opinions and options.

 Luckily many careers can help even the most non-tech-savvy individuals start to build a career in tech.
 Here are five entry-level jobs to help you build a career in the tech world if you’re starting with minimal to no tech experience.